chaibax/Art01/README.md

 ![Art01](api/public/images/demo-pix.png)

 This rectangular painting is only an example of representation.
-The artwork is made up of data provided by people over time, not its appearance
+The artwork is made up of data provided by people over time, not its appearance.

 ## Co-create the biggest piece of art in history.